 And finally, you’re going to get competitive pricing with Stripe, but it won’t be the lowest pricing you can get.
 For that, you will have to look elsewhere.

 Stripe has earned its 4-star rating for now.
-It is not a perfect processor, but I think the company has outgrown the worst of its growing pains.
+It is not a perfect processor, but it is a pretty good one.
 Ultimately, ask yourself two questions: (1) Will you use everything Stripe has to offer?
 (2) Does Stripe have everything you need?
-If the answer is yes, it’s worth pursuing.
+If the answer to both questions is yes, it’s worth pursuing.
 If the answer to either question is no, you should look for other options.